R0m1k3/Logiflow/replit.md

 - **Production Deployment Success**: Completely removed problematic auto-migration imports and calls from production server.
 Application now starts successfully without 502 errors.
 All database columns exist and no migrations are needed.
 - **French Date Localization in Tasks Module**: Corrected all date displays in the Tasks module to show in French format using date-fns French locale.
 Applied formats "dd MMMM yyyy à HH:mm" for creation/completion dates and "dd MMMM yyyy" for due dates.
 Fixed TypeScript errors and null date handling with "Date inconnue" fallback.
 - **Director Webhook Permissions Fixed**: Resolved production issue where directors couldn't send webhooks.
 Updated the hardcoded `checkPermission` function in `routes.production.ts` to allow both 'admin' and 'directeur' roles for `system_admin` permission.
 Directors now have full webhook access alongside admins using role-based authorization.
+- **French Date Localization in Orders and Deliveries**: Updated date formatting in Orders and Deliveries modules to display dates in French format.
+Centralized date formatting in `dateUtils.ts` with French locale (`date-fns/locale/fr`) and changed format from 'dd MMM yyyy' to 'dd MMMM yyyy' for better readability (e.g., "15 août 2025" instead of "15 Aug 2025").

 ## External Dependencies